-Handlebar harnesses can be a great way to carry a tent for bikepacking under the right circumstances, which are basically the same as the two straps method above: you don’t have drop handlebars, you have another place to carry your sleeping bag, and your tent isn’t massive.
+Handlebar harnesses can be a great way to carry a tent for bikepacking under the right circumstances, which are basically the same as the two straps method above: it fits with your handlebar design (drop bars can be trickier), you have another place to carry your sleeping bag, and your tent isn’t massive.

 3. Handlebar Bag